-6. Tuition fees
+5. Tuition fees

-6.1.
+5.1.
 The University will clarify to an applicant at the time of the offer the compulsory fees and charges it requires any student to pay at the time of offer.
 The offer will also clarify conditions for any variation of fees.
 The University's approach to fee setting is described online.

-7. Fee status assessment
+6. Fee status assessment for Foundation, undergraduate and postgraduate

-- 7.1.
+- 6.1.
 The tuition fee is determined by the applicant's fee status, mode of attendance and degree course.
 The University makes offers on the basis of fee status and may withdraw the offer if the fee status changes.
 It is the University's responsibility to assess an applicant's fee status.
 Fee status is determined using the regulations approved by the Scottish Parliament, the Education (Fees) (Scotland) Regulations 2011 and our Fee Status Policy.
 If the University considers an applicant's fee status to be unclear from the information provided in the application, the applicant will be asked for further information.
-It is the applicant's responsibility to provide any additional information required in a timely and accurate manner. - 7.2.
+It is the applicant's responsibility to provide any additional information required in a timely and accurate manner. - 6.2.
 Final decisions on applications cannot be made until the fee status is set.
 Any incorrect or incomplete information may delay decision making and may affect an applicant's opportunity for securing a place.
 More detailed information is available in our Fee Status Policy.

-8. How to apply
+7. How to apply

-8.1.
+7.1.
 Undergraduate applications

-8.1.1.
+7.1.1.
 Depending on the applicant's fee status, an applicant can apply to the University through one of the application types below:

-UCAS - available to all applicants;
+UCAS - available to all applicants except part-time applicants;